salwaElkaddaoui/vanilla_ddpm/README.md

 # vanilla_ddpm
-A from-scratch implementation of Denoising Diffusion Probabilistic Models (DDPMs) using a U-Net architecture in Pytorch.
+This repository contains a from-scratch implementation of Denoising Diffusion Probabilistic Models (DDPMs) using Pytorch.
+It uses a U-Net architecture for denoising.
+No classifier guidance, latent space compression, or acceleration tricks—just vanilla diffusion as described in the DDPM paper.